marcopizzichemi/tofRecoSimulation/README.md

-the simulation time (GATE time) in seconds the production cut, in microns the random seed the final output file, i.e. the full path + file name where the output file will be copied
+the simulation time (GATE time) in seconds the production cut, in microns the random seed the final output file, i.e. the full path + file name where the output file will be written
 ```

 Of course you need to change seed in every line, in general, and also the final output name, otherwise it will be overwritten.
 After this, you just need to run